“Scar tissue needs to be rehabbed too,” says Lauren Collins a pelvic physical therapist at Body Connect Health and Wellness.

 Marisa Alonso, co-founder of Body Connect Health and Wellness explains that people have scarring tendencies.
 “Some people when they get a scar they get [keloids] and the scar tissue gets really bound.
 Some people have really mobile tissue,” says Alonso.

 My perineal stitches turned grainy and bumpy.
-I even had a few granulations I had to remove.
-The skin felt raw, tender, and stretched out.
+I even had a few granulations that I had to remove.
+The skin felt raw, tender, and stretched out for months after giving birth.
 My physical therapist taught me how to gently stretch and massage the skin helping desensitize trigger and pain points.
 She said I was "retraining" my body to not associate pain and discomfort with touching my perineal skin.
 I used 100% raw organic coconut oil for the massaging.
 It helped to replenish the skin with fatty moisture, plus the oil is antimicrobial and smells like the tropics!

 Don’t Let the Scars Be